Thursday, February 14, 2013

 Easy Peasy Slow Cooker Chicken and Dumplings

 I am usually one to make every aspect of chicken and dumplings from scratch.
-And, I'm not sure that I had ever made them in the slow cooker before.
+And, I'm not sure that I had ever made them in the slow cooker before testing this recipe.
 I, normally, like to start with a fresh, whole chicken.
 I use the meat and stock from boiling the chicken for my traditional recipe.
 And, I like to make my dumplings from scratch.
-My favorite recipe for this method can be found within my Tim McGraw's Chicken and Dumplings post.

-But, I had a lot of stuff to get done around the house Sunday and knew I didn't have a lot of time to go the labor-intensive, from-scratch route.
-So, I utilized my slow cooker and a couple of ingredients that I try to use only in moderation in my everyday cooking - canned soup and refrigerated biscuits - to make this super simple version of chicken and dumplings.
-(I almost titled this post "Cheater's Chicken and Dumplings" because it's just so easy!)
+But, I have had a super-hectic schedule recently.
+I haven't had a lot of time to go the labor-intensive, from-scratch route, but we were all craving Chicken and Dumplings.
+So, I utilized my slow cooker and a couple of ingredients that I try to use only in moderation in my everyday cooking - canned soup and refrigerated biscuits - to make this super simple version.
+(I almost titled this post "Cheater's Chicken and Dumplings" because it's just so easy.)

 Ingredients: